Charles E. Lipsey

 Charles Lipsey focuses his practice on intellectual property litigation, particularly patent infringement litigation.
 He has handled cases covering a diverse spectrum of mechanical, chemical, and electrical technologies, with an emphasis on cases involving biotechnology and pharmaceutical chemistry.
 Since joining Finnegan in 1978, Mr. Lipsey has amassed a wealth of experience in patent infringement litigation, patent arbitration proceedings, and patent interferences.

 - Cephalon Inc. v.
 Mylan Pharmaceuticals Inc. (D. Del.).
 Lead trial counsel for Cephalon seeking to prevent generic competition with respect to narcolepsy drug Armodafinil.
-Tried July 2012 and awaiting decision.
+Trial court judgment for patent owner.

 - Alzheimer's Institute of America, Inc. v.
 Avid Radiopharmaceuticals (E.D.
 Pa.).
 Lead trial counsel for Avid in suit brought by patent owner of technology used in searching for drugs to treat Alzheimer's Disease (AD).
 Jury verdict for Avid on issue of inventorship and patent ownership in April 2012.
 The trial disposed of a series of suits by AIA against numerous companies engaged in AD research.